magpie-ea/magpie-v3-docs/docs/00_getting_started/03_vue_js.md

 We can use the colon prefix for our `class` attribute to be able to pass in JavaScript expressions.
 This way, we can pass in a JavaScript object whose keys are CSS class names, with the associated values indicating whether the class should be applied or not.

-In this example, we only apply the class `big-text` if the `Greeter` component was created with the name `'Donald'`.
+In this example, we only apply the class `big-text` if the `Greeter` component was created with the name `'Theodor'`.

 ## More
 There's much more to learn about Vue.js.
 If you are curious, head over to [the official guide](https://vuejs.org/v2/guide/syntax.html).